 - user:jane@example.com

-The role property specifies which permission set to grant (e.g., “roles/viewer”).
-The members array lists all identities that receive this role; InstanceIamBinding is authoritative for this role, meaning it replaces any existing member list.
+The role property specifies which IAM role to grant (e.g., “roles/viewer”).
+The members array lists all identities that should have this role; InstanceIamBinding replaces any existing members for this role with the specified list.
 The instanceName, location, and project properties identify which notebook instance to configure.

 Add a single member to a role incrementally